elibiz443/frontview/README.md

     $ rails g frontview:install

 ## N/B: You will be prompted to give the name of your model,
   In this case we will write 'home' and press enter.
-Other files were already created by the scaffold so we have to overwrite them by typing 'Y' when prompted.
 All the files will then be in place.

+## Create & Migrate DB

+    $ rails db:create && rails db:migrate

+## Finally run the rails server and you are good to go:

+    $ rails s

+Access you web in: localhost:3000

-This gem is suitable for a new project.
+## This gem is suitable for a new project.
 It helps to kickstart everything very fast.
 If everything runs perfectly, don't forget to follow on twitter ========> https://twitter.com/frontview3

-## Thanks a lot
+## Congrats

                              \
                             / \